 12.4.8.5.2 Protocol instance variables

 In addition, protocol instances maintain the following six indicators that are not maintained as state variables but, instead, indicate the cause of certain behavior.
+These indicators can be used to describe the inner workings of the state machine and can be useful for debugging purposes.

 Tenth Erratum [Misleading description of the SME events ]